crispthinking/rust-workshop/chatlines/README.md

 }
 ```

 This switches from using `is_match`, which checks if a pattern matches anywhere to `matches`.
 The `matches` method returns more metadata about the match, including which patterns matched.
 We then loop through each pattern and replace the match using `Regex::replace`.
-The replacement function can accept anything which implementes the [`Replacer`] trait.
+The replacement function can accept anything which implements the [`Replacer`] trait.
 In this case we've given it a closure which creates a string of `*` characters.
 You can also use a plain string too or write your own replacer type if needed.

 Go ahead and run the program again.
 Try typing in some text and check that just the `badwords` are being filtered.